 Specific allocations and investments are made to churches and to the Estonian Heritage Conservation Society.

 Via the National Heritage Board, all owners and possessors of cultural goods can apply for grants.
-The National Heritage Board is also responsible for the churches programme.

 Thanks to foreign resources we have managed to restore several objects of cultural value and conduct research.
 The Norwegian and European Economic Area financial mechanism has allocated money for the maintenance of cultural heritage objects in two consecutive periods (2004-2009 and 2009-2014), which has been invested in manor schools.
 The objective of the programme is to support the multifunctional use of old manor houses and to improve the learning and development environment of children.
 With the help of the Norwegian and EEA financial mechanism, a total of nine schools in five Estonian counties have been renovated.